Temporal Action Segmentation: An Analysis of Modern Techniques: Core Techniques

-A Generalized Mallows Model models distributions over orderings or permutations.
-Given a set of videos belonging to the same activity, Sener~\etal~\cite{sener2018unsupervised} propose using a Generalized Mallows Model to model the sequential structures of actions for action segmentation.
-Their assumption is that a canonical sequence ordering $\bm{\sigma}$ is shared in these videos and they consider possible action ordering $\bm{\pi}$ as a permutation of $\bm{\sigma}$.
-Such modeling offers flexibility for missing steps and deviations.
-A Generalized Mallows Model represents permutations as a vector of inversion counts $\bm{v}=[v_1,\cdots, v_{K-1}]$, where $K$ is the number of elements, \ie actions, in the ordering and $v_k$ denotes the total number of elements from $(k+1,\cdots,K)$ that rank before $k$ in the ordering $\bm{\pi}$.
+\textbf{Generalized Mallows Model (gMM).} A gMM models distributions over orderings or permutations.
+Given a set of videos belonging to the same activity, Sener~\etal~\cite{sener2018unsupervised} proposed using a gMM to model the sequential structures of actions for action segmentation.
+They assume that a canonical sequence ordering $\bm{\sigma}$ is shared in these videos and treats action ordering $\bm{\pi}$ as a permutation of $\bm{\sigma}$.
+Such a model offers flexibility for missing steps and deviations.
+A gMM represents permutations as a vector of inversion counts $\bm{v}=[v_1,\cdots, v_{K-1}]$, where $K$ is the number of elements, \ie, actions, in the ordering, and $v_k$ denotes the total number of elements from $(k+1,\cdots, K)$ that rank before $k$ in the ordering $\bm{\pi}$.
 With the distance between two orderings defined as $d(\bm{\pi}, \bm{\sigma})=\sum_k \rho_k v_k$, the probability of observing $\bm{v}$ is as follows:

 where $\bm{\rho}=[\rho_1,\cdots, \rho_{K-1}]$ is a set of dispersion parameters and $\psi_k (\rho_k)$ is the normalization function.
 The prior for each $\rho_k$ is the conjugate:

 A common prior $\rho_0$ is used for each $k$, such that